-- We completed a strategic planning and facility master planning effort that will support future growth for our campus.
-Projects under serious planning and consideration include a new student dining facility, new residence hall, and new student recreation center. - Five new Academic Centers have been established: - Institute for Human Ecology - Institute for Eastern Christianity - Center for Carmelite Studies - Arthur and Carlyse Ciocca Center for Principled Entrepreneurship - Center for the Study of Statesmanship - The Office of the Vice Provost for Teaching and Learning, which had been created in May 2015 as part of the University's improvements to the student assessment process, has evolved into the new Office of Assessment led by a Vice Provost and Dean of Assessment. - A new Office of Online Programs led by an Associate Provost for Online Programs has been established. - Renovations are underway on Maloney Hall, which will become the home of the Tim and Steph Busch School of Business and Economics. - We have experienced the highest retention rates for undergraduate students in the last two decades. - We have improved Institutional Advancement to a point where philanthropy has almost tripled in the last two years when compared to historical giving rates, and we have successfully entered the silent phase of a capital campaign and will soon be entering the public phase. - We have established a formal marketing organization under the Vice President of Enrollment Management and Marketing, Chris Lydon, which is working hard to strengthen the University's reputation and grow our applicant pool. - The Career Center is providing strong support for positive career outcomes of students, with noteworthy progress: 94% of graduates from the class of 2017 had full time jobs or were in graduate study within six months of graduation. - We completed major renovations to the Pryzbyla Center and DuFour Athletic Center. - We have re-structured and invested in graduate admissions operations. - We launched a new Center for Cultural Engagement in 2016 to provide support and engagement opportunities for underrepresented minority students. - While deferred maintenance continues to present challenges, the University has broken ground on a four-year energy project that will include the complete replacement of the existing cooling and heating systems with centralized distributed cooling and heating. - We have completed two successful debt re-financing exercises resulting in multi-million dollar savings for the University.
+- After three years of extensive consultation and University-wide discussion, a new Liberal Arts Curriculum was approved (with a near-unanimous vote of the Academic Senate) and will be implemented for incoming first year students in the fall semester of 2018.
+The faculty are actively engaged in implementing this new plan. - We completed a strategic planning and facility master planning effort that will support future growth for our campus.
+Projects under serious planning and consideration include a new student dining facility, new residence hall, and new student recreation center. - Five new Academic Centers have been established: - Institute for Human Ecology - Institute for Eastern Christianity - Center for Carmelite Studies - Arthur and Carlyse Ciocca Center for Principled Entrepreneurship - Center for the Study of Statesmanship - A new Office of Assessment led by a Vice Provost and Dean of Assessment has been established. - A new Office of Online Programs led by an Associate Provost for Online Programs has been established. - Renovations are underway on Maloney Hall, which will become the home of the Tim and Steph Busch School of Business and Economics. - We have experienced the highest retention rates for undergraduate students in the last two decades. - We have improved Institutional Advancement to a point where philanthropy has almost tripled in the last two years when compared to historical giving rates, and we have successfully entered the silent phase of a capital campaign and will soon be entering the public phase. - We have established a formal marketing organization under the Vice President of Enrollment Management and Marketing, Chris Lydon, which is working hard to strengthen the University's reputation and grow our applicant pool. - The Career Center is providing strong support for positive career outcomes of students, with noteworthy progress: 94% of graduates from the class of 2017 had full time jobs or were in graduate study within six months of graduation. - We completed major renovations to the Pryzbyla Center and DuFour Athletic Center. - We have re-structured and invested in graduate admissions operations.